AL333Z/DomoScala/README.md

 The system consists of:
 * a **server** running the Play application (it should work in any device capable of running Java, even a [Raspberry Pi](http://www.raspberrypi.org/))
-* one or more **Arduino** or other custom boards with sensors and actuators, interacting with the server through a mesh network
+* one or more **Arduino** or other custom boards with sensors (temperature, buttons, ...) and actuators (lamps, locks, ...)
-* one or more **clients** that the users interact with (Web application, Android app, ...)
+* one or more **clients** that let the users interact with the system (Web application, Android app, ...)

 Hardware devices
 ----------
-Arduino and some custom boards are used to make a small home automation system, composed of many devices each with many **sensors** and **actuators** attached.
+The home automation system is able to control real electrical sensors and actuators through the use of microcontrollers, small computers that are able to directly control many electrical components.
+The microcontroller platform that we choose is the very popular [Arduino](http://arduino.cc).
+It's possible to use the official Arduino Uno board, or also make a completely custom board based on the AVR Atmega328, the same chip of the official one.

+A good home automation system is composed by a lot of small devices, that are spread in the various parts of the house.
+So it's very important for the devices to have a low cost and to have a wireless connection with an high range (greater than Wifi) and low power consumption, in order to be potentially battery powered.
-**[Meshnet](https://github.com/mattibal/meshnet)** library is used to build a wireless-wired (mixed) [mesh network](http://en.wikipedia.org/wiki/Mesh_networking) of many low cost (5€) devices that you can put around your home.
+For achieve this goal we developed **[Meshnet](https://github.com/mattibal/meshnet)**, a Java and Arduino library that build a wireless-wired (mixed) [mesh network](http://en.wikipedia.org/wiki/Mesh_networking) of many low cost (5€) devices.
 In this kind of network, every device is also a router that can relay packets for other devices, extending the wireless range of the whole network.
+At the physical level, Meshnet uses [nRF24l1](http://arduino-info.wikispaces.com/Nrf24L01-2.4GHz-HowTo) proprietary low-power 2,4 GHz wireless modules, that can be bought at 1€ each, and various kind of serial communications where you need wired connections.

+With these technologies we can achieve a better wireless coverage than Wifi, a greater flexibility since the devices could be battery operated, and a much lower cost than using many Raspberry Pi with Wifi or Ethernet connections in many places of the house.

 API
 -----